 Slack vs Microsoft Teams in 2026: An Honest Comparison

 Slack has 42 million daily active users.
 Microsoft Teams has 320 million.
-That gap tells you a lot about distribution — Teams comes bundled with Microsoft 365, so most companies using Word and Excel get it for "free."
+That gap tells you everything about distribution -- Teams comes bundled with Microsoft 365, so most companies using Word and Excel get it for "free."
 But user count doesn't mean Teams is better.
 It means Microsoft is better at bundling.

 The real question is which one fits how your team actually works.
-After a major Slack pricing overhaul in June 2025 and Microsoft's continued Copilot push, the comparison has shifted significantly.
-Here's where things stand in early 2026.
+After Slack bundled AI into all paid plans in mid-2025 and Microsoft's continued Copilot push (plus a July 2026 price increase across all M365 plans), the comparison has shifted significantly.
+Here's where things stand.

 Pricing compared